costajob/app-servers/README.md

 --address 0.0.0.0 --port 9292 --environment production --daemonize
 ```

-#### Throughput
-Ruby performance is the worst of the tested languages.

 #### Memory
 Memory consumption is divided by:
 * 8 child process, each consuming about 16MB